ForoughHa/Higgs_Bosson_CERN_dataset/README.md

 `tx = data_bounded(X, times_SE = 3.0)`

-Bounds the data and clears outliers.  _times_SE_ refers to the maximum multiple of the standard error larger than which the features must be omitted.
+Bounds the data and clears outliers.  _times_SE = 3.0_ refers to the maximum multiple of the standard error larger than which the features must be omitted.

 * **Initialize parameters:**